PragadeshBS/animalNamesAPI/README.md

 # Animal Names API

-This API generates random animal names along with a adjective on every request
+This API generates random animal names along with an adjective on every request